kubera-apps/kubera-glance/README.md

   <img src="https://cdn.kubera.com/r/widget/medium.png" alt="Kubera Glance — medium widget" height="180">
 </p>

-## Features

-- **Responsive** — fonts and spacing scale per widget family, and every value shrinks to fit so nothing gets clipped on the small size.
-- **Self-contained** — the Kubera logo is embedded in the script as a base64 PNG; there are no external image files to install.
-- **Time-of-day background** — a dark gradient that shifts hue from dawn to night while keeping the text readable.
-- **Test mode** — preview any numbers without calling the API (see Setup step 5).

 ## Requirements

 - The **Scriptable** app ([App Store](https://apps.apple.com/app/scriptable/id1405459188)) on iOS, iPadOS, or macOS.